-Our investment process is based on the concept of EVA, which focuses on finding companies that over time will exhibit characteristics such as strong/growing cash flow generation, sales, margins and/or asset utilization.
+Our investment process is based on the concept of EVA (economic value added), which focuses on finding companies that over time, will exhibit characteristics such as strong/growing cash flow generation, sales, margins and/or asset utilization.

 Our process is underpinned by fundamental stock selection with an awareness of the macroeconomic conditions through country analysis.
-Our emerging markets universe includes Hong Kong and Singapore, and contains 4,000 companies representing 25 countries.
-First, a liquidity screen excludes companies with market capitalizations under US$500 million and companies with a daily average trading value over the most recent 100 days of less than $3.0 Million (USD).
+Our emerging markets universe includes Hong Kong and Singapore, and contains 4,000 companies, representing 25 countries.
+First, a liquidity screen excludes companies with market capitalizations under US$500 million and companies with a daily average trading value over the most recent 100 days of less than US$3.0 million.